How to Find YouTubers to Play Your Indie Game

 The Evolve Lab dev dropped subscriber count from his criteria entirely.
 He filtered on “uploaded a video for a similar game in the last month” and pulled 73 videos out of 102 emails.

-A caveat before the numbers: the two solo devs who posted on r/gamedev got 30 and 73 videos from ~100 emails.
-Those threads got upvoted because the results were unusually good.
-Nobody posts “I emailed 100 YouTubers and got 4 videos” — selection bias is doing real work here.
+The two solo devs who posted on r/gamedev got 30 and 73 videos from ~100 emails, but those threads got upvoted precisely because the results were unusually good.
+Nobody posts “I emailed 100 streamers and got 4 videos.”
+Keep that selection bias in mind when you set expectations.

 - Strong execution (polished demo, hot genre, tight targeting, decent press kit): 15–30 videos per 100.
 Upper-middle of the distribution.